cc1005/third_milestone_project/README.md

 Figuring out how to give a collection the default key:value pair proved very challenging, but ultimately the solution ended up being very simple.
 At the start I did not know how to set a default value in Atlas MongoDB.
 I thought there were potentially two ways of doing this.

 With that in mind, I went looking for solutions that either:
-    a) triggered a certain package of script when the submit button on the form was pressed (this is what I essentially did to fix my approval page)
+1. triggered a certain package of script when the submit button on the form was pressed (this is what I essentially did to fix my approval page)
-    b) meant that whenever the new entry was created in the database, Atlas automatically gave it the key value pair of ‘approved: false’ (much like it already did by giving each entry an automatic ID number).
+2. meant that whenever the new entry was created in the database, Atlas automatically gave it the key value pair of ‘approved: false’ (much like it already did by giving each entry an automatic ID number).

 I eventually realised that it was not actually necessary to have a default value of approved:false which I would change to approved:true - I could simply have the form submit without the value of 'approved' at all, which would result in the entry being excluded by the if loop regardless.